shervinea/cheatsheet-translation/pl/cheatsheet-deep-learning.md

 **49. Q-learning ― Q-learning is a model-free estimation of Q, which is done as follows:**

-&#10230; Q-learning ― Q-learning jest sposobem bezmodelowego estymowania Q, które wygląda w następujący sposób:
+&#10230; Q-learning ― Q-learning jest bezmodelowym sposobem estymowania Q, który wygląda następująco: